djaus2/AzureSphere/README.md

 There are currently two main scripts:

-(Coming in last week of Oct) One for setting up the Active Directory Tenant for, and including the device,
+**ClaimDevice.bat**..*(It's there now)* One for setting up the Active Directory Tenant for, and including the device,

-(Azs.bat) One for setting up the Azure IoT Hub Device Provisioning Service and connecting the device to it
+**Azs.bat** One for setting up the Azure IoT Hub Device Provisioning Service and connecting the device to it

-Nb: NOTE THAT TENANTING OF AN AZURE SPHERE DEVICE IS ONCE ONLY ACTION, NOT UNDOABLE, NOT CHANGEABLE, NOT REVERSABLE.
+**Nb: NOTE THAT TENANTING OF AN AZURE SPHERE DEVICE IS ONCE ONLY ACTION, NOT UNDO-ABLE, NOT CHANGEABLE, NOT REVERSABLE.
 SO TAKE CARE WITH THAT SCRIPT.
-ALL CARE BUT NO RESPONSIBILITY AT THIS END.
+ALL CARE BUT NO RESPONSIBILITY AT THIS END.**